jadehjk/nodeapp/README.md

 2. Once webpack compiles successfully, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 3. Type in a valid IP address and click `Search`.
-If the IP Address is a public address, it should give the latitude and longitude information.
+If the IP Address is a public address (ex: `142.1.1.1`), it should give the latitude and longitude information.

 4. If the IP Address is private (ex: `234.1.2.2`), it should show an error message.